siavcom/web-ones-technology/README.md

 ![](./Samples/ThisForm.svg)

- Note : To see the complete Form of this example, look in pages/SqlDictionary.
+ > [!NOTE] : To see the complete Form of this example, look in pages/SqlDictionary.

 ### Grid (component container).
 This component is for table database capture